 Overall, the condition is considered to be as good as you will find on an approx. 50 year old vintage acoustic, as I hope you will see in the photos!
 Inevitably there is superficial and local slight marking and small chips, but all really minimal for a guitar of it's age.
-The Solid Mahogany top is, I suspect, as flat as the day it left the factory, and has some very nice grain and figured markings, and the Solid Mahogany back and sides are excellent, and original red tortoiseshell pattern scratchplate will be re-fixed.
+The Solid Mahogany top, back and sides have some very nice grain and figured markings, and original red tortoiseshell pattern scratchplate will be re-fixed.

-The original tuners show only a little age-related discolouration, and work fine.
-The restoration work to carried out in the luthier's workshop, includes re-setting the neck joint, for which the fingerboard has been removed to access the joint and remove the neck, and will be reset to give a good neck angle and playing action.
-Following this, and re-fitting the fingerboard, a decision will be made as to whether it is necessary to re-level the very nice fingerboard or not.
+The restoration work already in progress, will be completed primarily in the workshop of the highly respected luthier I work with, and entirely under his supervision.
+This includes re-setting the neck joint, for which the fingerboard has been removed to access the joint, and the neck has already been removed, and will be reset to give a good neck angle and playing action.
+Following this, and re-fitting the fingerboard, a decision will be made as to whether it is necessary to re-level the very nice Rosewood fingerboard or not.
 If so, this will require the removal of the original frets, although neither these nor the fingerboard show any significant degree of play wear, and re-fretting.
 Some of the fingerboard dot inlays will need to be replaced.

-As my luthier colleague is prone to saying, when we have finished with them, they are better put together than the day they left the factory 50 years ago, and in this case result will be one of the very nicest of the many H165s I have restored and sold - I make no secret of the fact that I think these guitars are special, and I think that the next owner of this one will have an exceptional guitar.
+As my luthier colleague is prone to saying, when we have finished with them, they are better put together than the day they left the factory 50 years ago, and in this case result will be a very nice example amongst the many H165s I have restored and sold - I make no secret of the fact that I think these guitars are special, and I think that the next owner of this one will have an exceptional guitar.

 When properly set-up these guitars always play very well, with a comfortable "C" profile neck and following the neck reset, I will be looking for a good action of around 3mm. at the 12th fret.
 This should give scope for both fretted and Bottleneck playing, although a nut riser can be bought for a few pounds, if you wish to use the guitar for lap/slide playing at times.
 It has the standard Harmony 1.75"/44.5mm. width Nut, and 25.25"/641mm. scale length.
 It will be strung with a set of Martin Bronze Light 12-54 strings.